fryza97/STM32SensorStation-PCB/README.md

 # STM32SensorStation-PCB

 PCB to STM32SensorStation (https://github.com/fryza97/STM32SensorStation) project with STM32L010F4P6.
+The PCB has been designed for prototyping a weather station and as a devboard for other projects.

 ![image](https://github.com/user-attachments/assets/031752e9-88bf-4aaf-b6bc-11d49bea1823)
 Image 1: Board project